 For this purpose, the Market Value of Unrestricted Publicly Held Shares will be calculated using a price per share equal to the price that is 20% below the lowest price of the price range disclosed by the issuer in its effective registration statement.
 Nasdaq will determine that the Company has met the applicable bid price and market capitalization requirements based on the same per share price.
-The 20% threshold below the price range will be calculated based on the maximum offering price set forth in the registration fee table.
+The 20% threshold below the price range will be calculated based on the high end of the price range in the registration statement at the time of effectiveness.